Abdullah-gul/CALO/README.md

-start server with npm ./indeex.js not withh nodemon.
+start server with npm ./indeex.js not with nodemon.